asyade/dabox/README.md

   not implemented.

-Once the server is running you can use the provided frontend to interact with the API or use any other HTTP client to interact with the API.
+Once the server is running you can use the provided frontend to interact with the API or use an HTTP client to interact with the API manually.

 ## API